kaani14/Mbed-TLS-on-Aurix-Tricore/README.md

 ```
 The port is defined in `Echo.c`.

-The server.crt is on the main folder of the repository.
+The `server.crt` is in the main folder of the repository.